 The Monday then involved the horses moving to their new home.
 Ruth, Emma, her Dad and Sam came to help – we would never have done it in a day without their help so big thanks to them and of course my Mum for driving the lorry back and to three times in one day!!

 So Tuesday morning meant I woke up able to go out to the horses in my PJ’s (anyone who knows me from pony club camp will know I love to stay in my PJ’s!), bring in and feed as necessary and then go and have my breakfast and get dressed in the comfort of my own flat!
-Also I am now able to do late evening checks before bedtime.
+Also, I am now able to do late evening checks before bedtime.

-I am glad to say the horses settled immediately, I think at first they thought they were on holiday, as I was discovering the fantastic off road hacking on my doorstep in Delamere forest and on Little Budworth common.
+I am glad to say the horses settled immediately, I think at first they thought they were on holiday, as I was discovering the fantastic off-road hacking on my doorstep in Delamere forest and on Little Budworth common.

-I also found that Kelsall Hill is just 8 minutes in the lorry – how fantastic to be able to go training so easily, needless to say the horses have had numerous training outing in the last few weeks.
+I also found that Kelsall Hill is just 8 minutes in the lorry – how fantastic to be able to go training so easily, needless to say, the horses have had numerous training outing in the last few weeks.
 With lessons from Hannah Bate and John Marsden.
 Particularly whilst a brand new bigger arena is being built on the yard.

-Bold proved to be one of those weekends where getting all three elements of eventing right on the same horse on the same day proved elusive and not feeling too well certainly didn’t help.
+Bold proved to be one of those weekends were getting all three elements of eventing right on the same horse on the same day proved elusive and not feeling too well certainly didn’t help.
 Superstar 5 yr old Otto (who has now been sold and gone to his new home) had his second BE90 outing for a 37.3 dressage, a lovely clear show jumping round and breezed round the cross country clear and inside the time to take 7th place (he was actually joint 6th).

 The following day I had a very good educational outing to a combined training competition where Tara, Basil and Bertie all jumped lovely clears to take 1st, 3rd and 2nd respectively in their classes.
 So pleased with all of them.

-We also received confirmation that Tara who is fed on Rowen Barbary Power Supplement has qualified for the BE 4 year old championships at Osberton in October.
+We also received confirmation that Tara who is fed on Rowen Barbary Power Supplement has qualified for the BE 4-year-old championships at Osberton in October.

-The fantastic new arena is now finished, however its needs rain!
+The fantastic new arena is now finished, however, its needs rain!
 I think this will be one of the first times I have ever wished for rain, I can’t wait to start working the horses on it.